mithril-security/blind_chat/docs/docs/getting-started/how-we-protect-your-data.md

 # How we protect your data
 ________________________________________________________

-On this page, we will present a global overview of how we ensure that data sent to our confidential AI APIs remains confidential and how we prove that even our own admins cannot see users’ data.
+On this page, we will present a global overview of how we ensure that data sent to BlindChat, or any other API deployed with BlindLLama, remains confidential and how we can prove that even our own admins cannot see users’ data.

-> The [concepts section](../concepts/overview.md) provides a more in-depth explanation of the building blocks we use to ensure user data remains private in our confidential AI APIs.
+> The [concepts section](../concepts/overview.md) provides a more in-depth explanation of the technologies that undepin our solutions.

 The key to achieving zero trust is our **secure and transparent systems by design**: